This issue is brought to you by Apex Medical Spa

 Plastic Surgeons near You

-If you feel you would benefit from abdominal liposuction or tummy tuck surgery, a consultation with a board-certified plastic surgeon will help you to determine which procedure is most appropriate for you.
+If you feel you would benefit from abdominal liposuction or tummy tuck surgery, a consultation from our medical review team will help you to determine which procedure is most appropriate for you.